bgkittrell/vault/README.md

 # Vault - Node.js Media File Server
 ## Secure.
 Fast.
-Scaleable.
+Scalable.
 Simple.

 Vault's main purpose is to make it easy to setup your own media file server now, with the intention that it will grow to a massive scale.
 It's very much inspired by Facebook's [Haystack](http://static.usenix.org/event/osdi10/tech/full_papers/Beaver.pdf), though it is not a direct implementation.